-We are charging the residency program only $200 per Chief Resident for the whole year.
-That is less than $17 per month.
+We are charging the residency program only $120 per Chief Resident for the whole year (discount price starting May 16, 2019).
+That is only $10 per month.
 While we would love to host this for free, we need to charge for this year-long mentorship program for many reasons:

-(You will need each Chief Resident’s name, his/her non-institutional email address, and credit card information.)
+For the enrollment form, you will need each Chief Resident’s name, his/her non-institutional email address, the program director name, his/her email, program’s snail mail address, and credit card information.